-“Unfortunately, I’ve seen a lot of people become discouraged when applying for their first non-executive role,” said Mr. Bleakley.
-“I’ve seen so many dynamic, brilliant women who applied for board roles or public appointments and then gave up after being rejected several times.
+“Unfortunately, I’ve seen a lot of people become discouraged when applying for their first non-executive role.
+I’ve seen so many dynamic, brilliant women who applied for board roles or public appointments and then gave up after being rejected several times.
 Sadly, these inspirational candidates come to feel that they’re not good enough, and in most cases that’s just not true.”

 “I highly recommend that candidates write a short section in their application letter about their personal qualities, as well as their skills and experiences.
 This brings critical colour to an application and allows hiring boards to get to know you better”

 Candidates should also always follow the rules, and if an application requires a specific number of documents at a certain proscribed length, then candidates should adhere to this.

 “Some roles attract hundreds of candidates.
-Some, very few,” said Mr. Bleakley.
-“The more specialised or unfashionable the role or board position is, the more likely a candidate is to succeed.
+Some, very few.
+The more specialised or unfashionable the role or board position is, the more likely a candidate is to succeed.
 Most importantly, don’t be discouraged if you don’t succeed at first.
 I know that sometimes it may take many applications before you make it.
 It’s critical to understand that a rejection isn’t always because of a personal shortcoming, so the best procedure is to always ask for feedback.
 Then you can improve your application every time and take advantage of every rejection as a learning opportunity, if possible.”

-He also added that sometimes boards are looking for a NED with a lot of experience, while other groups are more interested in hiring a candidate with the right skills and are happy for their experience to develop on the job.
+She adds that sometimes boards are looking for a NED with a lot of experience, while other groups are more interested in hiring a candidate with the right skills and are happy for their experience to develop on the job.